Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

-In order for WKE to apply, the phases of the wave amplitudes $a_k(t)$ must satisfy the \emph{random phase approximation} (RPA), i.e., be close to randomly drawn from the uniform distribution of angles on the interval $[0, 2\pi)$~\cite{ZLF1992}.
-Together with the fact that $\Vert u \Vert =1$, the RPA implies the scaling
+To showcase a simple, heuristic derivation of WKE starting from our finite-size system, we assume the phases of wave amplitudes $a_k(t)$ to satisfy the \emph{random phase approximation} (RPA); i.e., in the second-order perturbation terms we treat phases as independent variables.
+(Alternatively, WKE can be obtained using closure, as discussed above.)
+Together with the fact that $\Vert u \Vert =L^{1/2}$, the RPA implies with a high probability